agavrilov76/ExpectIt/README.md

 Quick start
 ===========
 The library is available on the Maven central.
-To begin with you need to add the following Maven dependency to your project:
+Add the following Maven dependency to your project:

 ```xml
 <groupId>net.sf.expectit</groupId>
 <artifactId>expectit-core</artifactId>
 <version>0.1.0</version>
 ```
-Then you can use create an instance of ``net.java.expect.Expect`` as follows:
+Create an instance of ``net.java.expect.Expect`` as follows:

 ```java
     // the stream from where you read your input data